 The following is a list of the top 10 largest private companies in Miami and the industries in which they belong:

 Miami’s top public employers can be found in the healthcare, education, military, and government sectors.
-Miami-Dade County Public Schools, Miami-Dade County, and the federal government are three of the region’s largest public-sector employers.
+Miami-Dade County Public Schools, Miami-Dade County.
+The federal government is three of the region’s largest public-sector employers.

 Here is a list of the top 10 largest public employers in Miami: